 Deciduous broadleaf forests of mid-to-high elevations in southern Appalachian Mountains.
 Seldom strays far from wooded areas.

-No host plant has yet been positively identified for this species, although caterpillars raised in captivity in Virginia reportedly will eat Black Cherry (Prunus serotina).
+No host plant has been positively identified for this species, although caterpillars raised in captivity in Virginia ate Black Cherry (Prunus serotina).

 No host plant has yet been determined in Alabama.